 This is a fantastic opportunity for an enthusiastic, practical-minded individual looking for an apprenticeship and career in engineering to help make a meaningful impact in the cutting-edge field of additive metal components.

-Apprenticeship level: Level 4
+Apprenticeship: Level 4

-Salary: £22,000 (reviewed annually on 1 August)
+Salary: £22,000 (reviewed annually on 1 August each year)

 Roles available: 1+